 What is it?

 Shaken Baby Syndrome (SBS) is a form of intentional injury to infants and children inflicted by violent shaking, with or without impact on a hard surface.
-It can result in severe head trauma, such as bleeding in and around the brain, retinal hemorrhages and bone fractures.
+It can result in severe head trauma, such as bleeding in and around the brain, retinal hemorrhages, and bone fractures.
 About 25% of clinically diagnosed infants die, and about 80% of survivors suffer lifelong neurological damage.

 Excessive crying is often cited as the trigger that causes exhausted or frustrated parents to shake their babies, yet there are limited data backing this claim.
-Researchers therefore decided to compare the age and incidence of babies hospitalized in California for SBS with the “normal crying curve.”
+Researchers, therefore, decided to compare the age and incidence of babies hospitalized in California for SBS with the “normal crying curve.”
 This curve charts the pattern of crying demonstrated by babies in the first few months of life.

-Direct link between crying and SBS
+The direct link between crying and SBS

 The results revealed a number of common properties between the two curves.
 They both begin their ascent when the infants are 2 to 3 weeks of age, following a peak; there is an almost linear decline until about 36 weeks of age.
-The main difference is the timing of the peak: the number of SBS cases peaks at about 10 to13 weeks, while the crying curve peaks at 5 to 6 weeks.
+The main difference is the timing of the peak: the number of SBS cases peaks at about 10 to 13 weeks, while the crying curve peaks at 5 to 6 weeks.

 However, given that 35% to 50% of diagnosed shaken baby cases have evidence of prior shaking or abuse, this could simply be a delay between cause and effect.
 “The shaking episode that brings the child to the emergency room may only be the last in a series of shaking episodes that began days to weeks earlier,” explains lead author Dr. Ronald G. Barr, from the University of British Columbia.